Skip to content

 Important

-Use Browser Settings Dialog to configure Web Browser Profiles.
-A browser profile specifies
+Use the Browser Settings Dialog to configure Web Browser Profiles.
+A browser profile specifies:

-• type of a browser (IE, Chrome, Firefox),
+• the type of browser (IE, Chrome, Firefox),

 • and other profile options.

-Rapise uses currently active browser profile to do recording and playback.
+Rapise uses the currently active browser profile for recording and playback.

 Note

-You may want to create additional browser profiles if you have several different versions of a web browser on the same machine (e.g. Firefox Latest vs. Firefox ESR, or different versions of Chrome portable) or if you want to be able to run a browser with different command-line options (e.g. Chrome normal, Chrome incognito mode, Chrome with specific screen size).
+You may want to create additional browser profiles if you have several different versions of a web browser on the same machine (e.g., Firefox Latest vs. Firefox ESR, or different versions of Chrome portable) or if you want to run a browser with different command-line options (e.g., Chrome normal, Chrome incognito mode, Chrome with a specific screen size).

-Browser Settings Dialog box displays the list of native (not using Selenium) web browsers that have been configured for use by Rapise and lets you create a new browser profile, modify a profile or make a new profile based on an existing one.
+The Browser Settings Dialog box displays the list of native (not using Selenium) web browsers that have been configured for use by Rapise.
+It also lets you create a new browser profile, modify an existing profile, or create a new profile based on an existing one.

 browser_settings